HuaiyuZhang/tcftt/README.md

 test (TCFU) and `tt()` implements the transformation based two-sample test (TT).

-The function `edgeworth()` provides the Edgeworth expansion for cumulative density function the Welch’s t-statistic, and `cornish_fisher()` provides the Cornish-Fisher expansion for the percentiles.
+The function `t_edgeworth()` provides the Edgeworth expansion of the cumulative density function for the Welch’s t-statistic, and `t_cornish_fisher()` provides the Cornish-Fisher expansion for its percentiles.

 The functions `adjust_power()` and `pauc()` provide power adjustment